 - Prepare a dissertation proposal (3rd year)

-- Pass an oral examination (normally at the end of 3rd year but not later than the end of 4th year)
+- Pass an oral examination (normally at the end of 3rd year)

 - Prepare the dissertation

-- Defend the dissertation (normally no later than the end of the 6th year)
+- Defend the dissertation (by the end of the 5th year)

 Certificate in College and University Teaching (CCUT)